samkeen/SLaT/README.md

 Collection of reusable Python tools for lambda development.

-This project is meant to meat these requirements
+This project is meant to :meat_on_bone: (or :corn:) these requirements
 - As a lambda developer I want to write as little boilerplate as possible
 - As a lambda developer I want to ensure I produce high value, discoverable logs
 - As a lambda developer I want to ensure I sends proper, consistent, well formed responses